ragulpalanisamy/Github_Finder_App/README.md

 ## Setup

    * Clone the repository to your local machine.
-   * Open the index.html file in your web browser.
+   * Open the index.tsx file in your web browser.
    * Begin searching for GitHub users!

 ## Acknowledgements

 `This project was created as part of a coding challenge.
-Special thanks to OpenAI for providing the training data for the ChatGPT language model used to create this application.`
+I developed this project for my knoweldge building.
+Through this project I have learned with connecting the Api using Promises (Asyn/Await).`

 ## Contributing